TarotFansTarot Cards and Tarot Decks Review

 Queen of Swords

-Queen of Swords is one of the clearest cards to study in this kind of deck because she brings structure into all that color.
-I read her as the part of the self that can name what is true without flattening the feeling behind it.
-In Chromatic Fates Tarot, she becomes a useful guide for messy choices: separate the noise from the signal, speak plainly, and let honesty cut a clean path through emotional fog.
+Queen of Swords is an ideal study card for this deck because she brings discernment into all the visual intensity.
+I read her as the part of the self that can name what is true without flattening the feeling behind it: separate the noise from the signal, speak plainly, and let honesty cut a clean path.

 Name the truth